pubstack/pubstack.github.io/_posts/2026-06-11-frito-free-tier-ai-coding-matches-premium-models.md

 through its provider pool, trying different models, and self-correcting.

-Meanwhile, the premium models sometimes fail outright:
+Meanwhile, the other models sometimes fail outright:
-Gemini 2.5 Pro hit its 50-turn limit on the feature addition challenge without solving it, and Gemini Flash failed on both the single-file bugfix and cross-file feature.
+Gemini 2.5 Pro hit its 50-turn limit on code generation, debug stack trace, API migration, and cross-file feature without solving them.
+Gemini Flash failed on the cross-file feature too.

 ## How FRITO Works